lionheart/pwnedpasswords/README.md

 You might want to do this if you'd prefer faster response times, and aren't that worried about leaking passwords you're searching for over the network.

-If you'd like direct access to the search and range endpoints, you can call them directly.
+If you'd like direct access to the search and range endpoints, you can also call them directly.

 ### `search`